Razia Sultan: Overthrow

-Alliance with Altunia and death
+Death

 When the news of Razia's arrest reached Delhi, the rebel nobles there appointed Muizuddin Bahram – a son of Iltutmish – on the throne.
 He formally ascended the throne on 21 April 1240, and the nobles pledged allegiance to him on 5 May 1240.
 The nobles expected the new king to be a figurehead, and intended to control the affairs of the state through the newly created office of naib-i mamlakat (equivalent to regent), which was assigned to Ikhtiyaruddin Aitigin.
 However, the new king had Ikhtiyaruddin Aitigin assassinated within 1–2 months.

 After deposing Razia, the nobles at Delhi had distributed important offices and iqtas among themselves, ignoring claims of Ikhtiyaruddin Altunia, who had arrested Razia at Tabarhinda.
 After Aitigin's death, Altunia lost all hope of realizing any benefits from Razia's overthrow, and decided to ally with her.
 Razia also saw this as an opportunity to win back the throne, and married Altunia in September 1240.
 The two were supported by some other disgruntled Turkic nobles, including Malik Qaraqash and Malik Salari.

 Altunia assembled an army, which according to Abdul Malik Isami, included Khokhars, Jats, and Rajputs.
 In September–October 1240, Sultan Muizuddin Bahram led an army against the forces of Altunia and Razia, and defeated them on 14 October 1240.
-Altunia and Razia were forced to retreat to Kaithal, where they were deserted by their soldiers, and were killed by there captors wrote by Minhaj-i Siraj Juzjani.
-Razia was killed on 15 October 1240.
+Altunia and Razia were forced to retreat to Kaithal, where they were deserted by their soldiers, and were killed by a group of rebels.

 She remains the only woman to have sat upon the throne of Delhi.

 Tomb

 The grave of Razia is located at Mohalla Bulbuli Khana near Turkman Gate in Old Delhi.
 The 14th century traveler Ibn Batuta mentions that Razia's tomb had become a pilgrimage centre: A dome had been built over it, and people sought blessings from it.

 Razia's grave is said to have been built by her successor and half-brother Bahram.
 Another grave, said to be of her sister Shazia, is located beside her grave.
 Razia was a devotee of the Sufi saint Shah Turkman Bayabani, and the place where she is buried is said to be his hospice (khanqah).

 Today, the site is largely neglected: the Archaeological Survey of India performs annual maintenance to it, but has been unable to beautify it further because it is surrounded by illegal construction, and is approachable only through a narrow, congested lane.
-In the late 20th century, the local residents constructed a mosque near it.
+In the late 20th century, the local residents re-constructed the old mosque of the hospice (khanqah).

 A ruined building in Kaithal is purported to be the site of Razia's original grave.